bioFAM/MOFA/README.md

 (2) **Inspection of top weighted features**: for example, if a factor is associated to the sex of the individual, the mRNA data will have very high loadings for genes located in the X and Y chromosomes.
 (3) **Feature set enrichment analysis**: particularly when having large amounts of features, the inspection of loadings is challenging, and doing gene ontology enrichment analysis can be useful.

-### Step 4: Using the factors to get biological insights
+### Step 4: Using the factors to get biological insights in downstream analysis
 The latent factors can be used for several purposes, such as:
 (1) **Dimensionality reduction**: similar to PCA, dimensionality reduction plots can be obtained by plotting the Factors against each other.
 (2) **Imputation**: Factors can be used to predict missing values, including entire missing assays.
 (3) **Predicting clinical response**: if the factors capture phenotypical information, they can capture clinical covariates of interst
 (4) **Regressing out technical effects**: if a factor is capturing an undesired technical effect, its effect can be regressed out from your original data matrix.

+Please refer to the paper for details on the different analysis.

 ## Tutorial
 An example workflow is provided in [the vignette](http://htmlpreview.github.com/?https://github.com/PMBio/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_CLL.html).